sirpaulmcd/sirpaulmcd.github.io/markdown/tutorials-and-cheat-sheets/data-structures-and-algorithms/data-structures.md

     <a href="https://www.geeksforgeeks.org/binary-tree-data-structure/">source: geeksforgeeks</a>
 </p>

 Now that the fundamental *linear* data structures have been covered, it's time to look into *tree* data structures.
 Binary trees (i.e. trees where nodes have a maximum of 2 children) are the simplest tree data structure.
 As such, they are useful to cover in terms of understanding tree theory.
 They are particularly useful at storing hierarchical (i.e. parent/child relation type) data.
 However, referring to binary trees as a "fundamental data structure" is a bit misleading.
 Binary trees are not typically used for practical applications.
-Instead, they are the root to an entire family of more complex/useful data structures such as binary search trees and heaps.
+Instead, they are the root to an entire family of more complex/useful data structures such as *binary search trees* and *heaps*.

 In a tree, each node is called a vertex.
 The connections between nodes are called edges.
 The vertex at the very top of a tree is called the root.
 The vertices at the bottom are called leaf nodes.
 Vertices refer to each other using parent/child relationship terminology.
 For example, when a vertex branches down into other vertices, it is referred to as the parent and the branched vertices are referred to as the children.
 Child vertices of the same parents are siblings, parents of parents are called grandparents, etc. Trees are recursive data structures.
 That is to say, any given vertex can be considered the root of a subtree.
 This recursive relationship leads to a lot of interesting software patterns when traversing trees.
 For more information, see the [GeeksForGeeks documentation](https://www.geeksforgeeks.org/binary-tree-data-structure/) or the [mycodeschool video tutorials](https://www.youtube.com/watch?v=qH6yxkw0u78&list=PL2_aWCzGMAwI3W_JlcBbtYTwiQSsOTa6P&index=25).

 Tree facts:
 - A tree with n vertices (i.e. nodes) has n-1 edges
-- Depth = # of edges between root and chosen node
+- Depth: The number of edges between root and chosen node
-- Level = depth + 1 (i.e. the level of the root is 1)
+- Level: Depth + 1 (i.e. the level of the root is 1)
-- Height = # of edges between chosen node a farthest leaf node
+- Height: The number of edges between chosen node a farthest leaf node
-- The max # of nodes at depth x is branches<sup>x</sup> (recall that this formula was used in the exponential time complexity section)
+- The maximum number of nodes is `branches^depth` where `branches` is the maximum number of children per node and `depth` is the maximum depth of the tree (recall that this formula was used in the exponential time [complexity](/tutorials-cheat-sheets/data-structures-and-algorithms/complexity-and-big-o-notation#example-6-exponential-runtimes) section)
 - A large oak tree can consume about 100 gallons of water per day

 Note that, depending on the application, binary trees can be implemented using either arrays or linked lists.
 Whichever is more efficient/convenient.
 As you will see, binary search trees are implemented using linked lists while binary heaps are implemented using arrays.